 Author’s Note: This post was written when Express was a product named Adobe Spark.
 It’s been rebranded as Adobe Creative Cloud Express.
 Pardon any confusion between Spark and Express in the writing and images here.
 I still, in 2022, use the Express product at least once a week for Featured Images in WordPress, and for banners on the ayso87.org site.

-Ever heard of Adobe Spark?
+Ever heard of Express?

 I had, but it was one of a ton of apps that I never really have time to investigate.
-But I ran into the Spark team at Social Media Marketing World (I love that conference!) and got to see a run-through of the product.
+But I ran into the product team at Social Media Marketing World (I love that conference!) and got to see a run-through of the product.

-What Spark does
+What Express does

-Spark lets you (very) quickly create:
+Express lets you (very) quickly create:

 - posters for social media sharing

 - photo galleries that act like parallax web pages

 - video clips with slide text (some call these video sales letters, or VSL)

 My very first Express project was “Mr. Sullivan goes to Washington” where I created a page that highlighted my 1/2 day in D.C. wandering around the National Mall.